PataphysicalSociety/soupault.app/site/contributing.md

 ## Contributing to the website

-The website source code, so far, is only on GitHub at <github>PataphysicalSociety/soupault</github>, mainly due to its CI/CD setup that relies on GitHub Actions right now.
+The website source code is also public and open for contributions:

-That should and will change, but it will take time.
-If you’d like an alternative way to contribute to it, let me know!
+* GitHub: <github>PataphysicalSociety/soupault</github>

-In any case, the website source is open for contributions and suggestions.
+* Codeberg: <codeberg>PataphysicalSociety/soupault</codeberg>

 ## Contributing plugins